Hack The Box Jerry Writeup

 Landing page of Jerry’s Apache Tomcat Open in new tab (full image size 117 KiB)

-Apache Tomcat version 7.0.88 was released in 2018.
-There are a lot of vulnerabilities.
+The ASF released Apache Tomcat version 7.0.88 in 2018.
+This version has a lot of vulnerabilities.

-Three vulnerabilities look interesting because they are low-complexity and can lead to an RCE.
+Three vulnerabilities look interesting because they’re low-complexity and can lead to an RCE.

-It turns out that, luckily, we can make use of a much easier vulnerability, as we will see below.
+It turns out that we can exploit a much easier vulnerability, as we’re going to see later.

 feroxbuster --wordlist SecLists/Discovery/Web-Content/common.txt \